 - With more than 50,000 university and college students, the city of Waterloo is a great place to live and study.

 By car – from highway 401

 - Take exit 278 (from Toronto) or exit 278B (from London) to highway 8 WEST Kitchener/Waterloo

 - From Hamilton/Niagara, take highway 403 to highway 6 NORTH; follow 6 North to highway 401 WEST; follow 401 West to exit 278; proceed as below.

-- Exit at University Avenue West (which is just past the University Ave East exit when coming from the 401).
+- Exit at University Avenue West, which is the second University Avenue exit (just past the University Ave East exit when travelling north from the 401).

 - Drive about 3 km along University Avenue to Seagram Drive – the main entrance to the University of Waterloo.

 Travelling to the main campus by bus, train, or taxi

 Greyhound Canada offers service to major cities in southern Ontario, including frequent service to Toronto.